eucalyptus/euca-demo/doc/setup-poc8-manual.md

     ```bash
     euca-modify-property -p ${EUCA_CLUSTER1}.storage.blockstoragemanager=das
+    sleep 15

     euca-modify-property -p ${EUCA_CLUSTER1}.storage.dasdevice=eucalyptus
+    sleep 15
     ```

-    Optional: Wait a few seconds for the property change to go into effect, then confirm service status.
+    Optional: Confirm service status.

     * The storage service should now be in the ENABLED state.
     * All services should be in the ENABLED state except, for objectstorage, loadbalancingbackend and imagingbackend.

     ```bash
-    sleep 15
     euca-describe-services | cut -f1-5
     ```